kgisl/cs8251/notes/pointers.md

 ## What pointers are not

-- Pointers are **not numbers**; when a number is a valid memory location in a computer, then it can be also be referred to as a pointer
+- Pointers are **not numbers**; when a number is the same as a valid memory address in a computer, then it can be also be referred to as a pointer
 - Pointers are **not memory addresses**; valid pointers are memory addresses
 - Pointers are not born equal; an integer pointer can only point to every 4th byte; a character pointer can point to every byte of memory